-A 5-year study in Spain looked at the effects of a high-calorie, high-fat Mediterranean diet (including a liter/week of extra-virgin olive oil!) on overweight adults.
+A 5-year study in Spain looked at the effects of eating high-calorie, high-fat, Mediterranean meals (including a liter/week of extra-virgin olive oil!) on overweight adults.
 The results?
-The high-fat diet did NOT cause weight gain… in fact, subjects in the olive oil group ended up with a slightly lower bodyweight than the control group.10
+The high-fat diet did NOT cause weight gain… in fact, subjects in the olive oil group ended up with slightly greater weight loss than the control group.10

 Now, the very best way to get all the benefits from your extra-virgin olive oil isn’t cooking with it at all… it’s eating it raw.
 And high-quality olive oil tastes AMAZING.

 Use a little olive oil and lemon juice to dress your favorite salad, or drizzle a bit over a beautifully cooked piece of meat.
 Penny and I blend it with herbs — like thyme, rosemary, or parsley — and a bit of garlic to make a great dip for raw vegetables.